BARKEM-JC/browser-use-undetected/README.md

 Tell your computer what to do, and it gets it done.

-## Roadmap

-### Agent

-- [ ] Improve agent memory to handle +100 steps
-- [ ] Enhance planning capabilities (load website specific context)
-- [ ] Reduce token consumption (system prompt, DOM state)

-### DOM Extraction

-- [ ] Enable detection for all possible UI elements
-- [ ] Improve state representation for UI elements so that all LLMs can understand what's on the page

-### Workflows

-- [ ] Let user record a workflow - which we can rerun with browser-use as a fallback
-- [ ] Make rerunning of workflows work, even if pages change

-### User Experience

-- [ ] Create various templates for tutorial execution, job application, QA testing, social media, etc. which users can just copy & paste.
-- [ ] Improve docs
-- [ ] Make it faster

-### Parallelization

-- [ ] Human work is sequential.
-The real power of a browser agent comes into reality if we can parallelize similar tasks.
-For example, if you want to find contact information for 100 companies, this can all be done in parallel and reported back to a main agent, which processes the results and kicks off parallel subtasks again.

 ## Contributing

 We love contributions!
 Feel free to open issues for bugs or feature requests.
 To contribute to the docs, check out the `/docs` folder.